 Audio-Technica AT95E — Best Phono Cartridge

 The Audio-Technica phono cartridge is an affordable and high-performance cartridge that delivers clear sound (including bass) and good stereo separation.
-Even if the anti-skating is not adjusted, the tracking is excellent.
+The tracking is great even if the anti-skating is not calibrated.
 It can be the best cartridge under 100 for playing very old records to reproduce every single as accurately as possible but it may not fit those who want to enhance bass essentially (it improves midrange best of all).

-While dealing with all musical genres, the balance between highs and lows is perfect, and the dynamics are evident everywhere.
+The balance between high and lows has no issues, and the dynamics is present everywhere when dealing with all musical genres.
 The unit removes the majority of surface noises from the records.
 It is better to calibrate the weight up to 1.7 grams to eliminate scraping and dragging sounds.

 Pros